-Tejasswi Prakash Opens Up About Her Eye Injury; Reveals She Was Approached For Bigg Boss 13
+Tejasswi Prakash Opens Up On Her Eye Injury; Reveals She Was Approached For Bigg Boss 13

 Recently, there were reports that Tejasswi Prakash had to opt out of the stunt-based reality show Khatron Ke Khiladi 10 due to a major eye injury.
 There were speculations that she hasn't quit the show yet and her future in the show will depend on her medical condition.
-But the actress has revealed that she has quit the show.
+But the actress has revealed that she has indeed quit the show.

-In an interview with TOI, Tejasswi opened up about her eye injury and her experience on the stunt-based reality show.
+In an interview with TOI, Tejasswi opened up on her eye injury and her experience on the stunt-based reality show.
 She also revealed whether she will participate in Bigg Boss 13.

 Tejasswi Prakash Opens Up On Her Eye Injury